 VACUU·LAN® networks are likewise designed to accommodate a number of simultaneous users who are connecting and disconnecting from the network unpredictably.
 However, VACUU·LAN® networks are designed to minimize the pressure variations within the network when users open and close vacuum ports.
 Besides providing stable vacuum to scientists, this also minimizes the potential for interference between users and cross-contamination.

-A7: That depends on several factors, including what applications the network is used to support, the diversity factor (the percentage of open ports at any given time), and of course the size of the pump specified.
+That depends on several factors, including what applications the network supports, the diversity factor (the percentage of open ports at any given time), and the size of the pump specified.
 With regard to the applications which the network will support, some applications place a high flow demand on the network while others impose a relatively low aggregate flow demand.
 For example, vacuum drying ovens tend to impose a high demand on the network whereas filtration and rotary evaporation impose lower flow demands (when done properly).
 Similarly, a low diversity factor means that many ports are closed, and thus imposing no demand on the network pump; this allows for a relatively high number of valves to be installed on a single network.
-And the opposite is true as the diversity factor approaches 100% – relatively fewer valves can be installed on a network with high simultaneous utilization.
-And of course the size of the pump itself has a large influence on the number of ports that are installed on a network.
-We offer a wide range of pumps so we can accommodate anywhere from 4 to 40 active vacuum ports.
-Talk with us about your intended use of your networks, and we can advise you how to ensure that you have sufficient vacuum for your needs without overbuilding.
+In contrast, as the diversity factor approaches 100% – fewer valves can be installed on a network with high simultaneous utilization.
+In addition, the size of the pump itself has a large influence on the number of ports that are installed on a network.
+We offer a wide range of pumps so we can accommodate anywhere from 4 to 25 active vacuum ports.
+Talk with us about the intended use of your networks, and we can advise you how to ensure that you have sufficient vacuum for your needs without overbuilding.

 We do make one recommendation to ensure a vacuum-tight network and avoid rework.
 The network can be tested as installed by connecting the pump first, and then adding the most remote port on the network.
 By testing each vacuum port as installed, using a vacuum gauge like the cordless DVR2 gauge by VACUUBRAND, you can ensure that each connection is tight and the entire network will provide performance that is up to specification when the network is complete.
 Tracking down an imperfect connection after the entire network is installed is a much more complicated job that can be avoided by simply testing as you go.